7 Best Things To Do In Boston Cruise Port + Port Info

 Boston Cruise Port

-In terms of location, Flynn Cruiseport boasts a strategic advantage.
-It’s just a mile and a half away from downtown Boston, making it incredibly convenient for accessing the heart of the city.
-This close proximity means you’re only a few minutes away from Boston’s historic sites, beautiful parks, and diverse culinary scene.
 If you are traveling to Boston by car, the Cruise Parking is available at 93 Fargo Street, Boston, MA 02210 and you should make the arrangements in advance at the Port of Boston’s official website

-If you prefer other transportation options, taxis and ride-sharing services like Uber and Lyft are readily available, providing a comfortable means of getting around.
-Car rental services are also easily accessible.
-However, it’s important to note that Boston is known for being a walkable city, so if the weather is pleasant and you have the time, exploring Boston on foot can be a delightful way to experience this historic city.
-You will need around 30 minutes on foot to reach downtown Boston.
+However, it’s important to note that Boston is known for being a walkable city, so if the weather is pleasant and you have the time, exploring Boston on foot can be a great way to experience this historic city.
+You will need around 35 minutes on foot to reach downtown Boston.

 7 Best Things to Do in Boston Cruise Port